 Open communication is the key to solving any interpersonal problem.
 Team members should have the habit of discussing issues that arise on a regular basis rather than wait until it’s too late.
 Of course, it’s important to know how to form teams so that they are well matched, but it’s not possible to avoid these kind of difficulties altogether.
 That’s why it’s helpful to give team members opportunities to confront their points of view and never let any conflict remain unresolved.

-Since remote work is growing in popularity, apart from the numerous benefits of the solution, there are also difficulties that follow.
-Collaboration in dispersed teams is challenging and requires a clear set of rules and appropriate tools to increase efficiency.
+Since remote work is growing in popularity, apart from the numerous benefits of the solution, there are also barriers to collaboration.
+Teamwork in dispersed teams is challenging and requires a clear set of rules and appropriate tools to increase efficiency.
 It might be the case that the flow of information is not working properly or that team members don’t communicate as much as they should.
 This, in turn, can result in projects taking longer than anticipated and being a source of many frustrations.

 There are many things that should be taken care of for dispersed teams to collaborate effectively.
 A very important one is undoubtedly an efficient collaboration tool that should facilitate the team’s work.
 Ideally, it should be a task management tool, which allows to follow the workflow on a regular basis and be able to keep up with any changes, but it should also enable smooth communication in real time.
 Both of the features are available in HeySpace, a two-in-one collaboration tool.